The case for 4-bit precision: k-bit Inference Scaling Laws: Detailed Scaling Results

 \subsection{Details for scaling improvements at 4-bit precision}

 The main improvements that we see through quantization methods occur at 3-bit and 4-bit precision.
 Here we give full details for the 4-bit scenario.
 Figure~\ref{fig:fourbit-blocksize} shows how bit-level scaling can be improved by using a smaller blocksize.
 Figure\ref{fig:fourbit-method} shows bit-level scaling for different data types.
+We did not perform a grid search on blocksize for 4-bits for BLOOM-176B and OPT-175B since we lacked the compute to complete these experiments.